-Students are not covered by Northwestern in case of illness or injury that requires medical attention or hospitalization.
-Questions concerning your insurance coverage should be directed to your health insurance provider.
+Students should continue to be covered by a family healthcare policy because they are not covered by Northwestern in case of illness or injury that requires medical attention or hospitalization.

 Students with an address outside the United States are required to show evidence of health coverage before classes begin each semester.
-Information for international students is available from Northwestern College's Office for International & Intercultural Development by contacting Kevin McMahan.
+Information for international students is available from Northwestern College's Intercultural Development Office by contacting Kevin McMahan.